charitharyan/Linear-Regression/README.md

 # Linear-Regression
-This repository has a Python program file for linear regression and the dataset used for it.
+This repository has a Python program file for linear regression on Child Growth and the dataset of the same used for it.